vesoft-inc/nebula-docs/community/README.md

 ### How to become an Active Contributor of a Repository

-If you contribute at least 5 PRs to a specific repository within one year, you will become an active contributor automatically.
+If you have at least 3 PRs merged to a specific repository within one year, you will become an active contributor automatically.

 ## Contributor

-Anyone who contributes one PR for any repository is a Contributor.
+Anyone with at least on PR merged to any repository under [vesoft-inc organization](https://github.com/vesoft-inc) is a Contributor.

 ### How to become a Contributor

-To become a Contributor, you should contribute at least 1 PR for any project in the [vesoft-inc organization](https://github.com/vesoft-inc).
+To become a Contributor, you should contribute at least 1 PR to any project under [vesoft-inc organization](https://github.com/vesoft-inc).

 There are various ways of contributing.
 See [Contributing Guide](../docs/manual-EN/4.contributions/how-to-contribute.md) to get started.